 Maintaining the dynamic balance between abilities and challenge is key to the fun experience in work.
 That is, keeping it dynamic.
 Making it possible for anyone to find exactly the right amount of challenge needed to engage exactly those abilities needed to access flow.Which means that when something is fun we have created complex, but negotiable challenges, challenges that allow the individual to engage or disengage, to play harder or play safer.

-So, there we have it: Fun defined as Flow, which is defined as a function of the relationship between Challenge and Ability. (see this for more about the attributes of Flow; see this for a demonstration of what some people do for Flow).
+So, there we have it: Fun defined as Flow, which is defined as a function of the relationship between Challenge and Ability. (see this for more about the attributes of Flow.
 Whether or not it is true, it is definitely fun.

 Where is your “flow channel”?